In Korean DMZ, Wildlife Thrives. Some Conservationists Worry Peace Could Disrupt It

 The botanical garden, opened in 2016, is filled with plants indigenous to the DMZ.
 It spills down a landscaped hillside in a valley encircled by mountains.

-Inside a greenhouse, a group of researchers fill hundreds of wide, flat trays with soil, and carefully sow long, black seeds from the hosta plant, a leafy native species, and one that won't grow tall enough to disrupt the military's view of the zone — a limitation the researchers must work around when planning their operations.
+Inside a greenhouse, a group of researchers fill hundreds of wide, flat trays with soil and carefully sow long, black seeds from the hosta plant, a leafy native species that won't grow tall enough to disrupt the military's view of the zone — a limitation the researchers must work around when planning their operations.
 The seeds will eventually grow into low-lying, bushy plants that the researchers plan to return to the edges of the DMZ to repopulate areas affected by landslides and invasive plant growth.

 Efforts to preserve the DMZ and surrounding areas are underway.
 The Ministry of the Environment in South Korea says it will announce measures this year to protect the environment before more development in the area.
 Talks will be held with the defense ministry and other key players before finalizing conservation guidelines.

-The South Korean government is also pushing for the entire DMZ to be named a Biosphere Reserve through UNESCO, as a joint effort with North Korea.
+The South Korean government is also pushing for the entire DMZ to be named a biosphere reserve through UNESCO, as a joint effort with North Korea.
 This allocation would require a wide buffer zone that limits development in areas alongside the DMZ.
-A previous application by the South Korean government in 2012 failed, in part due to a lack of rules limiting development by landowners in the surrounding areas.
+A previous application by the South Korean government in 2012 failed, in part because of a lack of rules limiting development by landowners in the surrounding areas.

-Kim and Pyo, along with a handful of institute volunteers, continue doing their research every week.
-The institute plans to use data they collect to advise the government on where it might be best to build roads and buildings, and where people might come and go with the least amount of disruption to the animals.
+Kim and Pyo, along with a handful of institute volunteers, continue their research every week.
+The institute plans to use data they collect to advise the government on where it might be best to build roads and buildings and where people could come and go with the least amount of disruption to the animals.

 "It's a sad reality that we have preserved the area because we can get killed if we go inside — not because of an ethical sense of duty to preserve the nature," Kim says after returning from the bird count, having tallied 32 different species of birds in just a few hours.